not-timid/a1/README.md

    `<UserAvatar size="24" style={{ ... }} />`
    with:
    `<ProfilePopup t={t.profile} />`
-8. `npm run bas` and check that the following works as expected (the flash of '...' before the Profile icon appears shows that the fallback works)
+8. `npm run bas` and check that the following works as expected (the momentary dashed circle before the Profile icon appears shows that the fallback works)
    - The /a1/es/ route should show the Profile icon, the same colour as the text
    - Hovering over the icon should show the lighter colour, and 'Perfil' tooltip
    - Clicking it should navigate to /a1/es/?/perfil/